Tips for Postal Applications

 Although the Post-Office aim to get your passport back to you within 3 weeks, it is important to remember that the Post Office Check and Send service IS NOT an urgent passport service, nor is it in anyway a fast-track service, this is merely the standard service sent via first class post, please be aware that the 3-4 week rule still applies to this kind of application and only starts once the Passport Office has received your application, which doesn't include weekend or bank holidays.

-If you do require an urgent UK passport or a Fast-Track service you will need to either call the passport advice line on 0300 222 0000 9am-5pm or Book An Appointment Online 24/7.
+If you do require an urgent UK passport or a Fast-Track service you will need to either Contact the Passport Office Adviceline 9am-5pm or Book An Appointment Online 24/7.
 Please note however that urgent fast-track services are only available for the following application types:

 • Adult Passport Renewals (16+)